01732 496 523

 Seepage is defined as the slow transmission of water through discrete pathways of a structure.
 Where seepage occurs, there is a high risk of the formation of free lime/salt deposits caused by calcium hydroxide being dissolved from the cementitious matrix forming a solid calcium carbonate when exposed to the carbon dioxide within the air.

-Dampness is defined as an area which is still wet but with no seepage.
+We define dampness as an area that remains wet but shows no seepage.

 Once it has been decided which Grade you want to achieve with your basement conversion, your designer has three types of waterproofing at their disposal to try and achieve this.
 Again, the standards outline these for us: